G-PATE: Scalable Differentially Private Data Generator via Private Aggregation of Teacher Discriminators: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we evaluate \name{} against two state-of-art benchmarks: DP-GAN and PATE-GAN.
-To compare the performance of different data generators, we train a classification model on the synthetic data and test the model on real data.
-We evaluate the quality of the synthetic data as the predictive performance based on the classification model trained on it.

-We first perform comparative analysis with PATE-GAN and DP-GAN on the datasets used in the corresponding works (i.e., Kaggle credit dataset and MNIST dataset).
-Additionally, we evaluate \name{} on the Fashion-MNIST dataset consisting of real-world images of clothes.
+We evaluate \name{} against three state-of-the-art models: DP-GAN, PATE-GAN and GS-WGAN.
+We first perform comparative analysis with baselines on the tabular and image datasets used in the corresponding works, including the Kaggle credit tabular dataset and the grayscale image datasets (MNIST and Fashion-MNIST).
+In addition, we evaluate \name{} on the privacy-sensitive large-scale high-dimensional face dataset CelebA.